grafana/developer-advocacy/projects/Loki Community Calls/2025-03-25-loki-cache.md

 - Scaling Memcache
   - How do we deploy memcache at scale in a Loki environment?
+    - Mention Helm value differnces from JSONnet
     - (Note: Considerations include capacity up to 3TB and where to start)
-  - What cost considerations should be kept in mind when scaling memcache?
   - How often should we revisit our caching decisions?
     - (Note: Reference [Community PR for not writing to cache if outside chosen window](https://github.com/grafana/loki/issues/14983))

-- Using Included Memcache vs. Scaling Your Own
-  - Is it better to use the included memcache or scale your own solution?
+    - Storge access (API calls), Latencties that come cache, trace would show the latency of each component
+  - How to decide on cache numbers?
     - (Note: A heuristic suggests that 70% of the query timerange should hit a cell in 7 days; also, the Loki team manages our own instances)
-  - How can tools like Poyzan help in showing operational numbers for memcache performance?
+  - How can tools help in showing operational numbers for memcache performance?
   - Are all query types cached by Loki, or only certain types of queries (for example, raw log queries vs. aggregated metric queries)?
   - How does caching work in a multi-tenant Loki environment – are caches shared across tenants or isolated per tenant?
   - How long do cached entries stay valid?